Application Narrative for Comprehensive State Literacy Development Grant (June 2020)

 Enhance family and community partnerships and collaboration of general and special education practitioners and stakeholders.

-In Spring 2021 a team of stakeholders convened to revise the 2020 district Local Literacy Plan to improve literacy instruction and student achievement district-wide.
+Each Spring a team of stakeholders convenes to revise the district Local Literacy Plan to improve literacy instruction and student achievement district-wide.

 (Spring 2020 Version)

 Slide Presentation to KCS Board of Education June 15, 2021

 The Local Literacy Plan describes how the district will accomplish these four interrelated goals:

 Develop a systemic structure that supports shared analysis, decision-making, and leadership (at each level as well as vertically) to facilitate meaningful discourse regarding data sources and their use, curriculum and instruction alignment, selection of evidence-based instructional resources, strategies, and interventions, and mechanisms for monitoring a Local Literacy Plan.

 Universally implement an evidence-based core language and literacy plan that incorporates the Simple View of Reading and the Simple View of Adolescent Reading as a foundation for interventions within a multi-tiered system of support.

 Identify systematic and explicit evidence-based interventions to embed into a multi-tiered system of supports that align with core instruction and reflect student needs, and ensure they are implemented with fidelity.

 Build capacity for effective universal literacy instruction in all educators through targeted, ongoing, embedded, and collaborative professional learning experiences.